Chiang Mai budget: we tell you everything about our budget to live in northern Thailand. Assessment after 5 months in digital nomad mode.

 Thai food: eat cheap and local

-We've already talked to you about it several times, but Asian cuisine is really our passion!
+We've already talked about it several times, but Asian cuisine is really great!
 Benoit has a preference for Vietnamese cuisine while I am an avid fan of Thai cuisine!

-Thailand is also the country that has managed to make me appreciate the spicier food (even if I still tend to use "may phet" when I order because they quickly tend to let themselves go a little too much on the spice;) )
+Thailand is also the country that has managed to make me appreciate the spicier food (even if I still tend to use "may phet" when I order because they quickly tend to go a little crazy on the spices ;) )

-As far as my favourite dishes are concerned, I think that the prize goes to Khao Soi without hesitation!!!!
-Khao is a typical dish from northern Thailand that consists of noodles in a yellow curry with usually chicken and vegetables and is covered with crispy noodles!
+As far as my favourite dishes are concerned, I think that the prize goes to Khao Soi!!!!
+Khao Soi is a typical dish from northern Thailand that consists of noodles in a yellow curry with usually chicken and vegetables and is covered with crispy noodles!
 Seriously, during our 5 months in Chiang Mai this dish was my drug:)

-But otherwise, more generally Thai cuisine is excellent!
+But in general Thai cuisine is just delicious!

 Here is a brief overview of the most commonly found dishes (and those I prefer):

-- Tom Kha Kai: A coconut milk soup with chilli and lemongrass..... it's just a killing!
+- Tom Kha Kai: A coconut milk soup with chili and lemongrass..... it's just incredible!

 - Tom Yam Soup: this one I learned to be suspicious!
-It's a soup with lemongrass and chilli... sometimes it's divine and sometimes... well, there's just too much chilli for me and I end up crying ;)
+It's a soup with lemongrass and chili... sometimes it's divine and sometimes... well, there's just too much for me and I end up crying ;)

 - Phad Thai: The classic Thai dish with sautéed noodles with vegetables and chicken, shrimp or beef.
 Often served with peanuts and bamboo shoots, it is a safe bet and you can be sure that it will not be too spicy.